BMW X3 review

 M Sport trim, which is extremely popular, offers a sportier appearance.
 We reckon it’s worth ticking the box for the optional Comfort Plus Pack because it introduces adaptive suspension for a plusher ride, adaptive LED headlights and other goodies.

-Range-topping M50 models feature even bigger 20in wheels, upgraded brakes, an M Sport differential and a sports exhaust.
+The range-topping X3 M50 features even bigger, 20in wheels, upgraded brakes, an M Sport differential and a sports exhaust.

 Reliability

-BMW as a brand returned a respectable performance in the 2023 What Car?
-Reliability Survey, finishing in 12th place out the 32 manufacturers that appeared.
+BMW did well in our 2024 What Car?
+Reliability Survey, finishing in eighth place out the 31 manufacturers ranked.

 Every X3 comes with a three-year, unlimited-mileage warranty to protect you against large unexpected bills.
 That policy is matched by Land Rover and better than Audi’s 60,000-mile limit.